dannsam/xenko-docs/manual/graphics/graphics-compositor/overview.md

 ![media/graphics-compositor-overview-2.png](media/graphics-compositor-overview-2.png)

-> [!Note]
-> You can currently only edit the graphics compositor through the property editor.
-Future versions of Game Studio will have a dedicated editor.

 ## Concepts

 The graphics compositor is a pluggable system, so you can write your own compositor.
 It currently comes with a default **compositor by layers**.